READING

 Comprehension / Talk for Reading

-Pupils experience a range of activities in classes, groups or individually to develop:
+Pupils experience a range of activities in classes, groups or individually to develop the ability to:

-• the ability to process text, drawing on knowledge of vocabulary, word meanings and grammar, and their own knowledge of the world.
+• process text, drawing on their knowledge of vocabulary, word meanings and grammar, and their own knowledge of the world.

-• matching reading with what they already know, making links within and across texts.
+• match reading with what they already know, making links within and across texts.

-• identifying themes - asking and answering questions.
+• identify themes - asking and answering questions.

-• awareness of the author: how they have used a point of view, the language and/or types of words, how they have set out the text, what the context is.
+• have an awareness of the author: how they have used a point of view, the language and/or types of words, how they have set out the text, what the context is.

-• empathy and understanding – putting themselves ‘in someone else’s shoes’.
+• show empathy and understanding – putting themselves ‘in someone else’s shoes’.

 Fun Reading

-As well as pupils hearing and enjoying a good book every day, we have regular cross curricular theme days, WOW days and longer projects for reading including:
+As well as pupils hearing and enjoying a good story at least once every day, we have regular cross curricular theme days, WOW days and longer projects for reading including:

 • Specific reading focussed days such as World Book Day.

-• ‘Author Weeks’ organised by the local authority ‘Whatever it takes’ (WIT) partnership, where a published author visits school and presents their work to our pupils.
+• ‘Author Weeks’ organised by the local authority ‘Whatever it takes’ (WIT) partnership: a published author visits school and presents their work to our pupils.

-• WIT also help us to run the Year 2 ‘Our Best Picture Book’ awards with votes cast by pupils and the Year 1 ‘Our Brilliant Book Club’.
+• The Year 2 ‘Our Best Picture Book’ awards with votes for a short listed set of books cast by pupils, parents and staff.

 • School Book Fair week.

-• The fun Reading Round About session where pupils choose a book from a choice and go somewhere different to hear it in a story session.
+• Reading Round About session where pupils choose a book from a choice and go somewhere different with a different member of staff to hear it in a story session.

 OUR READING OFFER